Guidance for twisted particle filter: a continuous-time perspective: Proofs of Section

 \begin{proof} The proof is straightforward. \begin{enumerate}[wide] \item We first prove the first claim.
 Since $\varphi^{*}(n,x) = \hat{g}_n(x)$, direct calculation yields

 \item Next, we prove the unbiased and zero-variance property of $\hat{W}$.
 The unbiased property is a direct result of Proposition \ref{eq:discretegirsanov} and Remark \ref{rmk:discretegirsanov}, and is valid for any twisting function sequence $\varphi(k,\cdot)$ ($1\leq k \leq n$).
-To prove the zero variance property, we observe that under the probability measure $P^{*}$,
+To prove the zero-variance property, we observe that under the probability measure $P^{*}$,

 \end{enumerate} \end{proof}